dustinpfister/blog_posts/_posts/canvas-example-input-controller.md

 ## 1 - The controller module With mouse, touch, and keyboard support

 So first off lets go over the control.js module that I worked out for this.
-The control.js module will create just one global variable that contains two public methods, one for creating an input object, and then another that is just a convenience methods for attaching events.
+The control.js module will create just one global variable that contains and object with two public methods, one for creating an input object, and then another that is just a convenience methods for attaching events.
+I might get around to expanding this example more when and if I get additional time as I am sure many features are still missing.
+I have come to fine that what I really truly need to add to something like this will pop up as I start to use it with some projects.

 ### 1.1 - The start of the module